Syria's war-battered pound hit by Russian withdrawal

 The pound’s fall has pushed Syrian traders to switch their financing increasingly into foreign currency, Khoury said, a trend which may have been accelerated by the flows of billions of dollars of international humanitarian aid into the country.

-“The Syrian economy has been dollarized - the import side and the financing side, along with savings and the aid coming from outside,” he said.
+“The Syrian economy has been dollarised - the import side and the financing side, along with savings and the aid coming from outside,” he said.

 That, combined with the continued pressures caused by the war, meant that whatever steps authorities take, the pound “is bound to continue to gradually drop”.